fagah/sejen-deduplication/README.md

 Use this resource to anyone who is looking for a simple option to deduplicate digital records such as patient or enrollment records when the data is not completely clean.
 # Who owns and updates this resource?
 This resource was originally created by *SEJEN CI* and is also hosted online at the Data Collaborative for Local Impact (DCLI website).
-The code used for this project is available in a Github repository that can be reached here
+The code used for this project is available in a Github repository that can be reached here: https://github.com/fagah/sejen-deduplication

 For questions, ideas or comments, please contact info@sejen.ci